Online Colleges in Colorado

 Overview of Higher Education in Colorado

-Most of Colorado’s post-secondary schools are located in the center of the state – Colorado Springs, Boulder, Fort Collins and Denver.
-There are several large research universities, liberal arts colleges and the United States Air Force Academy, one of the nation’s 5 military academies.
+Most of Colorado’s post-secondary schools are located in the center of the state – Colorado Springs, Boulder, Fort Collins, and Denver.
+There are several large research universities, liberal arts colleges, and the United States Air Force Academy, one of the nation’s 5 military academies.

 Those in nearby western states may pay a little less, though, thanks to the Western Interstate Commission for Higher Education (WICHE).
-WICHE is a collaborative organization that allows students to enroll at programs in any of the 16 participating states for no more than 150% of the in-state tuition rate.
+WICHE is a collaborative organization that allows students to enroll at programs in any of the 16 participating states and territories for no more than 150% of the in-state tuition rate.

 About Online Colleges in Colorado